 PLANNING 6.3-P1 Update, as needed, the Bay Area Regional Catastrophic Earthquake Mass Transportation/Evacuation Plan.
-6.4-P2 sheltering in-place and determine evacuation/shelter zones (the areas where people must evacuate from or shelter within) based upon the potential consequences caused by the incident.
-6.3-P3 Develop plans and procedures for evacuation/shelter-in place of access and 0.5-15 functional needs populations.
+6.4-P2 Evaluate the threats and hazards that may cause the need for large evacuations or sheltering in-place and determine evacuation/shelter zones (the areas where people must evacuate from or shelter within) based upon the potential consequences caused by the incident.
+6.3-P3 Develop plans and procedures for evacuation/shelter-in place of access and functional needs populations.
 6.3-P4 Develop plans and procedures for sheltering in place during a CBRNE event.
 6.3-P5 Develop plans and procedures for evacuation/shelter-in place of companion animals.
-ORGANIZ ORGANIZATION 6.3-01 Develop and distribute public education materials on evacuation/shelter-in-place preparation, plans, and procedures for natural hazards and CBRNE events.
-6.3-02 Pre-arrange contracts and agreements to ensure provision of transportation vehicles (land, air and sea) and drivers during an incident requiring mass evacuations.
-EQUIPME NT 6.3-E1 Traffic control equipment (barriers, cones, directional signals).
-TRAINING y y 6.3-T1 Provide training on the implementation of the Bay Area Regional Catastrophic Earthquake Mass Transportation/Evacuation Plan.
+ORGANIZ ATION 6.3-01 Develop and distribute public education materials on evacuation/shelter-in-place preparation, plans, and procedures for natural hazards and CBRNE events.
+6.3-O2 Pre-arrange contracts and agreements to ensure provision of transportation vehicles (land, air and sea) and drivers during an incident requiring mass evacuations.
+EQUIPME EQUIPMENT 6.3-E1 Traffic control equipment (barriers, cones, directional signals).
+TRAINING TRAINING 6.3-T1 Provide training on the implementation of the Bay Area Regional Catastrophic Earthquake Mass Transportation/Evacuation Plan.
 6.3-T2 Develop and implement programs to train local citizens on evacuation, reentry and shelter-in place processes.
-Exercises 6.3-Ex1 Conduct exercises to test and evaluate the Bay Area Regional Catastrophic Earthquake Mass Transportation/Evacuation Plan.
+EXERCISI Exercises 6.3-Ex1 Conduct exercises to test and evaluate the Bay Area Regional Catastrophic Earthquake Mass Transportation/Evacuation Plan.